Syllabus (FAS CS51) #

 COVID-19/Isolation policies #

-If you are in isolation, you can inform the course heads by filling out the form at https://url.cs51.io/absence.
+If you are in isolation, you can inform the course heads by filling out the form at https://url.cs51.io/absence for any course events you will miss.
 This is all you need to do in order to be excused from attendance at any labs and code reviews that occur while you are in isolation.

 Mental health #